BCcampus/excel-export/README.md

 ## Installation ##

-1. Upload `excel-export.php` to the `/wp-content/plugins/` directory
+1. Upload `excel-export.php` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Click on the "Excel Export" menu item located under the Tools menu
+3. Click on the "Excel Export" menu item located under the Tools menu.

 ## Screenshots ##